CRIW’s Initiative

 Women’s Leadership Program

-Building upon the success of the pilot program, women community leaders who graduated from the program continue to meet monthly with the CRIW team, where we support and honor the women’s own voices for change.
+Building upon the success of the pilot program, graduates continue to meet monthly with the CRIW team, where we support and honor the women’s own voices for change.

 Overview